New ideas about multiplication of tensorial distributions: New approach

 \subsection{The relation of equivalence ($\approx$)}

-This part provides us with the fundamental concept of the theory, the concept of equivalence of generalized tensor fields.
-Most of the first part is devoted to fundamental definitions, the beginning of the second part deals with the basic, important theorems, which are just generalizations of Colombeau multiplication of distributions to tensor multiplication of generalized tensor fields.
-It adds important conjectures as well.
-The first part ends with the subsection ``additional definitions'' and the second part with the subsection ``additional theory''.
-They both deal with much less important theoretical results, but they serve very well to put light on what equivalence of generalized tensor fields ``physically'' means.
+This section now provides us with the fundamental concept of the theory, the concept of equivalence of generalized tensor fields.
+Most of the first part is devoted to fundamental definitions, the beginning of the second part deals with the basic, important theorems, which just generalize some of the basic Colombeau theory results to the tensor product of generalized tensor fields.
+It adds several important conjectures as well.
+The first part ends with the subsection ``some additional definitions'' and the second part with the subsection ``some additional theory''.
+They both deal with much less central theoretical results, but they serve very well to put light on what equivalence of generalized tensor fields means ``physically''.